KaranJagtiani/YOLO-Coco-Dataset-Custom-Classes-Extractor/README.md

 - Download specific classes from the **Coco Dataset** for custrom object detection needs.
 - Download multiple classes at the same time (Multi-threaded).
+- Specify the number of classes you want to download
 - Pickup where you left off if your connection is interrupted.

 ## Packages Required